 reZonator is a powerful software for designing laser resonators and calculation the propagation of light beams (as gaussian so as ray vectors) in complex optical systems.
 It has a modern, user-friendly interface, so you need no specialized training or programming skills to use all of its functions and tools.

-Now it is also open-source.
+It uses the might of the Qt framework to manage cross-platform operation and can run natively under Windows, Linux, and macOS.
+It is also open-source.
 Not all of the abilities of the old closed-source version 1 are available in the open-source version yet.
 Still, it is continuously evolving and accepts more and more features from the closed-source version while providing new cool features as well.

 reZonator supports standing wave laser cavities and running wave (ring) resonators, as well as conventional single-pass systems, e.g., pump roads or beam expanders.
 M² beam quality factor also is taken into account for single-pass systems.

-It is possible to construct an arbitrary optical system from proposed or user-defined optical elements. reZonator automatically creates a rendition of the system under investigation - almost as you could sketch it on a paper sheet or your drawing board.
+It is possible to construct arbitrary optical system from proposed or user-defined optical elements. reZonator automatically creates a rendition of the system under investigation - almost as you could sketch it on a paper sheet or your drawing board.

 For advanced system optimization, reZonator can compute cavity stability maps against values of one or two parameters of any element.
 It is possible to specify arbitrary contour lines for the contour stability map.
-Also, automatical computation of stability boundaries provided.
+Also, automatic computation of stability boundaries provided.

-reZonator can plot the size and the wavefront curvature radius of the Gaussian beam over one or a few elements, and astigmatism also is taken into account.
+reZonator can plot the size and the wavefront curvature radius of the Gaussian beam over one or a few elements, astigmatism also taken into account.
 It is possible to compute beam size at any position inside the system.
-Automatical determination of position and size of the waist at element where it is, calculation of the radius of diffractive divergence, and other parameters of the Gaussian beam provided.
+Automatic determination of position and size of the waist at element where it is, calculation of the radius of diffractive divergence, and other parameters of the Gaussian beam provided.

 Other convenient and useful tools and functions also available - repetition rate, beam parameters at all elements, misalignments of elements, "freezing" results, full plot customization, copying results to the clipboard, and more...